SamSaffron/lru_redux/README.md

 5. Create new Pull Request

 ## Changlog
-###version NEXT - TBD
+###version 1.1.0 - 30-Mar-2015

 - New: TTL cache added.
 This cache is LRU like with the addition of time-based eviction.
-Check the TTL section in README.md for details.
+Check the Usage -> TTL Cache section in README.md for details.

 ###version 1.0.0 - 26-Mar-2015